Al Smith (smithal04)

 Smith was signed by the Cleveland Indians in 1948 and joined the Wilkes-Barre Indians that season.
 Back with Wilkes-Barre the next summer, he led the Eastern League with 17 triples.
 He reached the majors in 1953 as only the fourth African-American in the big leagues.
-He saw regular playing time in left field the next year when the Indians reached the World Series, and despite the fact that he clubbed a home run in Game Two, his team fell to the New York Giants.
+He saw regular playing time in left field the next year, 1954, when the Indians reached the World Series, and despite the fact that he clubbed a home run in Game 2, his team fell to the New York Giants in four games.
 In 1955, he hit .306 and led the American League with 123 runs scored.
 He was an All-Star that summer (along with former Negro Leagues teammate Jones) and finished third in AL MVP voting, behind Hall of Famers Yogi Berra and Al Kaline and ahead of Hall of Famers Ted Williams and Mickey Mantle.
 However, his offensive production declined in the next two seasons, and he expressed displeasure after being moved to third base in 1957.

 Smith was traded with Luis Aparicio to the Baltimore Orioles prior to the 1963 season.
 After one year there, his contract was sold to the Indians, and he split the 1964 season, his final one in the majors between Cleveland and the Boston Red Sox.